rpm-software-management/dnf/doc/api_conf.rst

     An integer to limit the number of installed installonly packages (packages that do not upgrade, instead few versions are installed in parallel).
 Defaults to ``0``, that is the limiting is disabled.

+  .. attribute:: install_weak_deps

+    When this boolean option is set to True and a new package is about to be installed, all packages linked by weak dependency relation (Recommends or Supplements flags) with this package will pulled into the transaction.
+    Default is True.

   .. attribute:: installroot

     The root of the filesystem for all packaging operations.